luqmanmusah/homefinder/README.md

 # HTML/CSS capstone project

 This project is a capstone project developed as completion of the HTML & CSS section of Microverse main curriculum.
-It is a responsive website application that helps to find hotels.
+It is a responsive website application that helps to find homes.
 It is a solo project intended to showcase HTML & CSS Skills.
 It is a real-world-like project built with some business specifications.
 It consists of three pages: Home page, search results page, and item details page.
 The custom CSS of the project is generated using Sass which makes it reusable, readable, and scalable.

 # Desktop
 ![home](https://user-images.githubusercontent.com/22328716/107388773-1448ad00-6aee-11eb-9b14-fdde607e4872.png)